Reviewable/Reviewable/docs/reviews.md

 A review is considered complete when the first defined condition of the following is true:

-1. You've defined a [custom review completion condition](repositories.md#completion-condition) and it has returned a verdict with `complete: true` (irrespective of any other per-file or per-discussion flags).
+1. You've defined a [custom review completion condition](repositories.md#completion-condition) and it has returned a verdict with `completed: true` (irrespective of any other per-file or per-discussion flags).

 1. You've turned on branch protection for the target branch in this repo in GitHub, and GitHub says that a merge is permitted.